Do you prefer your kombucha non fizzy?

-Do you like your kombucha flat?
 Or do you just want to keep the bubbles of your kombucha under control?
-Here are some tips for getting little or no sparkle in your favorite drink.
+Here are some tips for getting little or no fizz in your favourite fermented drink.

-If your kombucha rushes out of the bottle as soon as you open it, it's because there is too much pressure in the container.
+If your kombucha sprays out of the bottle as soon as you open it, it's because there is too much pressure inside.

 This could be because:

-To limit the bubbles in your kombucha, you must limit the pressure that is created in your bottles.
+To limit the carbonation in your kombucha, you must limit the pressure that is created in the bottles.

 To do this, you can:

-- Avoid flavoring with berries or ginger, two sources of natural yeast.
+- Avoid flavouring with berries or ginger, two sources of natural yeast

-- Filter the kombucha to remove the yeast colonies (brown clumps under the film).
+- Filter the kombucha to remove the yeast colonies (the brown clumps under the scoby)

 Did your last bottle of kombucha shoot off like a geyser?
 Afraid to open your next bottle?
 Keep your head cool, everything is going to be OK!